oscdev-io/birdplan/tests/t40_bgp/t34_redistribute_kernel/README.md

 # BGP redistribution of kernel routes

-Router r1 should export its kernel on interface eth1 to r2 depending on the test case.
+Router r1 should export its kernel routes on interface eth1 to r2 depending on the test case.

 In the case of "test_redistribute_kernel": **(default)**